 No one offers more protection on up to $250,000 than a bank.
 That is, a bank covered by the Federal Deposit Insurance Corporation (FDIC).

-Cons: This option offers a very low rate of return.
-Recently, banks have been paying less than 1% interest.
+- Cons: This option offers a fairly low rate of return.
+Bank rates have fluctuated quite a bit in recent years, so pay attention to the current state of things before opening an account.
 Also, there may be fees for making more withdrawals or transfers than the allowed number.
-Compare bank rates and look for banks with high-yield savings accounts.
+Compare savings rates and look for banks with high-yield accounts.

 Not to be confused with money market funds, money market accounts combine the convenience of a checking account with a slightly higher return than a savings account.
 Make sure you’re considering the best money market accounts at the best banks in America.